apache/spark/docs/mllib-guide.md

 *A = U * S * V^T*

-There is no restriction on m, but we require n^2 doubles to fit in memory.
+There is no restriction on m, but we require n^2 doubles to fit in memory locally on one machine.
 Further, n should be less than m.

 The decomposition is computed by first computing *A^TA = V S^2 V^T*,
-computing svd locally on that (since n x n is small), from which we recover S and V.
+computing SVD locally on that (since n x n is small), from which we recover S and V.
 Then we compute U via easy matrix multiplication as *U =  A * V * S^-1*